wifiknight45/lexicon_locksmith/README.md

 c) Optimized for deutanopia based on colorblind accessibility research

-d) developed using anthropic claude.ai sonnet 4.5 + microsoft copilot gpt-5
+d) developed using anthropic claude.ai sonnet 4.5 + microsoft copilot gpt-5 to aid in learning and teaching python best practices etc